The-Jay-Aher/DevOps/IAC/Terraform/README.md

 -   State locking happens automatically on all operations that could write state.
 You won't see any message that it is happening.
 -   If state locking fails, terraform will not continue.
 -   Not all backends support locking.
-The documentation of each backend includes details in whether it supports locking or not.
+The documentation of each backend includes details on whether it supports locking or not.

 **Force Unlocking State** -

 -   Terraform has a `force-unlock` to manually unlock the state if the state locking failed.
 -   If you unlock the state when someone else is holding the lock it could cause multiple writers.
--   Force-Unlock should only be used to unlock your own lock in the situation where automatic unlocking failed.
+-   Force-Unlock should only be used to unlock your lock in the situation where automatic unlocking failed.

 ### Integrating DynamoDB with S3 for State Locking

 **State Locking in S3** -

--   By default, s3 does not support State Locking functionality
+-   By default, s3 does not support State-Locking functionality
--   You need to make use of DynamoDB table to achieve state locking functionality.
+-   You need to make use of the DynamoDB table to achieve state-locking functionality.

 ### Terraform State Management

 **Overview of State Modification** -

--   As your terraform usage becomes more advanced, there are some cases where you may need to modify the Terraform state.
+-   As your Terraform usage becomes more advanced, there are some cases where you may need to modify the Terraform state.
 -   It is important to modify the state file directly.
-Instead, make use of terraform state command.
+Instead, make use of the Terraform state command.

 **Overview of State Modification** -